Frobenius manifolds and quantum groups: Classical limit

-Note that any element $A\in U(\g)\widehat{\otimes}\widehat{S}(\g)$, viewed as a formal function on $\g^*$, has a natural lift given by Because the product in $\UU'$ is not commutative anymore, the natural lift of $\tilde{F}$ in general violates the second condition of Definition \ref{def:quantization}.
-Thus a quantization can be seen as a nontrivial correction of the natural lift.
+Note that any element $A\in \widehat{S}(\frak k)\widehat{\otimes}U(\g)$, viewed as a formal function on $\frak k^*$, has a natural lift given by $\hat{A}(x):=A(\hbar x), \ \forall \ x\in\frak k^*.$ Here the isomorphism is through the PBW map.
+Since the product in $\UU'_\frak k$ is not commutative anymore, the natural lift of $\tilde{F}$ violates the second condition in Definition \ref{def:quantization}.
+Thus a quantization is a nontrivial correction of the natural lift.
+From the proof of Theorem \ref{th:Stokes}, we see that the desired correction terms in the power of $\hbar$ can be obtained by solving certain (inhomogeneous) ordinary differential equations in a recursive way.